Kucoin/kucoin-api-docs/source/localizable/index.html.md

 If an asset is deposited, the system will automatically create an account.
 But if you can't get an account for the asset through the API, you need to create an account.

-In order to use the API more quickly and conveniently, it is recommended that you create an account on the **website** first.

 ## Get Account Ledgers ##

 List account activity.
 Account activity either increases or decreases your account balance.
 Items are paginated and sorted to show the latest first.
 See the [Pagination](#pagination) section for retrieving additional entries after the first page.